akostrik/CPP_module_42/02/README.md

 ## Fixed-point

+Fixed point arithmetic is much faster than floating point arithmetic

 Representing non-integer numbers by storing a fixed number of digits of their fractional part

 For example : Dollar amounts are often stored with exactly two fractional digits, representing the cents